Skip to main content

 HTTP Authorisation

-Authorisation for HTTP is divided in two different approaches:
+Authorisation for HTTP is divided in two different levels of granularity:

-• : Role Based Access Control governs who can manage Morio
+• : Role Based Access Control is implemented by the Morio developers

 RBAC

 Role-based access control governs which roles can do what when it comes to managing Morio.
-For example, creating users, or updating the Morio settings, or restarting a container.
-These are all things where RBAC is used.
+For example, creating users, or updating the Morio settings.
+Under the hood, each API endpoint requires a minimum role, and this cannot be changed.

-There is the base user role, and then there are various roles that elevate permissions to allow users to make changes to the system.
+The role with the lowest access level is the base user role.
+But there are various other roles that have elevated permissions to allow users with that role to make changes to the system.

 RoleDescriptionAudience